theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/integration-scenarios/sharepoint-purchase-requisition-with-yunIO.md

 8. Activate the advanced setting **Commits Transaction**.
 If this option is active, the function module “BAPI_TRANSACTION_COMMIT” is called after processing the selected Function Module / BAPI.
 BAPI_PR_CREATE require this commit function to successfully update data in the database.<br>
 ![SAPPurchaseRequisitionCreate-export](../assets/images/yunio/articles/SAPPurchaseRequisitionCreate-export.png){:class="img-responsive"}
 9. Click :yunio-run: to testrun the service in yunIO (1).
-For more information, see [Online Help: Testing a Service](https://help.theobald-software.com/en/yunio/run-services#testing-a-service).
+For more information, see [Documentation: Testing a Service](https://help.theobald-software.com/en/yunio/run-services#testing-a-service).
 10. Click :yunio-run-download: to download the service definition (2).<br>
 ![yunio-Services-Function-Download](../assets/images/yunio/articles/yunio-run-services-function-download.png){:class="img-responsive" width="800px"}